-It is important to understand the relationship of the General Plan to the Land Use Map and the Zoning Ordinance.
+03-001 It is important to understand the relationship of the General Plan to the Land Use Map and the Zoning Ordinance.
 While similar, they are not the same.
-The General Plan provides a general direction in terms of land use the City hopes to achieve over time.
+The General Plan provides a general direction in terms of future land use the City hopes to achieve over time.
 It has been developed with an eye toward the future rather than for the purpose of current regulation.
 On the other hand, the Land Use map and the Road Master Plan Map have been adopted to guide future re-zone and development requests.
-Following these maps will allow the city landowners to make realistic, long-term plans.
-It is anticipated however, that the Zoning Districts Map and the Zoning Ordinance will be adapted or revised in conjunction with the implementation of this General Plan to help codify the objectives and policies of this plan.
+Following these maps will allow the city landowners to make realistic, long-term plans. (move to Zoning Section Pg8) It is anticipated however, that The Zoning Districts Map and the Zoning Ordinance will may be adapted or revised in conjunction with the implementation of this General Plan to help codify the objectives and policies of this plan.
 The Zoning Ordinance and Zoning Districts Map may need further revisions and/or additional ordinances to achieve the full intent of this General Plan over time, but this continuing process of refinement and improvement to City codes is proper and desirable to ultimately achieve the goals of this General Plan.
-The General Plan needs to be a visionary document which provides guidance for decision making.
+(Move to Purpose Section pg1) The General Plan needs to be is a visionary document which provides guidance for decision making.
 It should not only anticipate the future direction of development, but also provide a framework which can be used to evaluate options and make consistent decisions on situations which are not anticipated.
 This framework should also be improved upon in the future as conditions change and the City goals may be modified.
 A dynamic General Plan that can be modified or added to is usually desirable.